Is Your iPhone Compromised? How to Tell and What to Do.

 The good news is that most iPhone hacking scenarios require user interaction, like clicking on a malicious link.
 As long as you stay vigilant and follow security best practices, your iPhone can remain safe.

-How to Tell If Your iPhone Is Hacked?
+How to Tell If Your iPhone Is Compromised?

 Read more about Is Apple Watch Waterproof?